Bounce Notification: What causes email bounces & how to setup bounce notifications

 What is a Bounce Notification?

-Bounce Notification is an automated message that is sent from an email system and informs the sender that the message could not be delivered to the intended recipient successfully.
-The notification contains either the non-delivery report of a failed email, failed delivery status, an error message or what error might have occurred and the non-delivery notification.
+A Bounce Notification is an automated message and sent from an email system.
+It is used to inform the sender that their message is not delivered to the intended recipient successfully.
+The notification contains a non-delivery report of a failed email, failed delivery status, an error message or what error might have occurred and the non-delivery notification.
 The email, that contains these messages about a failed email, is called a bounce email or bounce notification.
 Email bounces must be closely monitored and managed.

 Reasons for a bounce notification

-These are main causes of getting an email bounce notification.
-Other causes include – mail is trapped in a routing loop, connection timed out or network error, domain internal issues like switching hosts, blocking of a certain type of IP addresses from recipient’s mail server, unknown or undefined reasons, etc.
+These are the main reasons a user receives an email bounce notification.
+Other causes include: email is trapped in a routing loop, connection timed out or network error, domain internal issues like switching hosts, blocking of certain IP addresses from recipient’s mail server, and other unknown or undefined reasons.

 How does the bounce notification work?